 Warren Escadale, Independent Chair of the group said “We believe that our sector plays a critical role in our communities.
 As a leadership group we want to make sure that VCSE groups and organisations are not taken for granted and that we influence the future of Greater Manchester and the devolution agenda.
 Greater Manchester’s 16,000 groups cannot engage in everything but we need to make sure, collectively, that our sector is better understood, that where groups can be engaged they are engaged, and that we are fighting for the principles and programmes of activity that benefit and support our communities and beneficiaries.”

-A new website will be launched soon that will explain more about the group, who they are, how they operate and what they do.
-In the meantime you can find out more on Voluntary Sector Northwest’s (VSNW) website here.
+Update January 2020: A new website has been launched that explains more about the group, who they are, how they operate and what they do.
+You can visit the website here.